almostearthling/whenever_tray/README.md

 ### Graphics

-The icon used in the _About Box_ has been released for free by Rafi at [GraphicsFuel](https://www.graphicsfuel.com/).
-The clock icon used in the _tray notification area_ is an interpretation/reworking of a glyph provided by Google in its [Material Design Icons](https://fonts.google.com/icons) collection.
+The metronome icon used both in the _About Box_ and in the _tray notification area_ is [distributed and created by Freepik - Flaticon](https://www.flaticon.com/free-icons/metronome).

 ## License